dat-ecosystem-archive/docs/docs/usingdat-browser.md

 The `repo.archive` is a [hyperdrive](http://github.com/mafintosh/hyperdrive) instance, which manages all of the files.
 A hyperdrive archive has a bunch of simple methods including only getting the files and byte ranges you want from a particular repository.

-For the full hyperdrive API and more examples, see the full [hyperdrive documentation](/hyperdrive).

-## Downloading everyting or only what you need
+## Downloading everything or only what you need

 You might be asking 'Is it possible to index into a subset of a dat dataset?'
 Most datasets are too large for browsers, and we probably only want a subset of them.